 Some mothers may be advised to deliver by C-section, if they did so in the past, and mothers may also request the procedure, but research continues into the long-term consequences, if there are any, related to C-sections.

-Both the mother and the newborn are in vulnerable position while giving birth, which could lead to serious health consequences in their future.
+Both the mother and the newborn are vulnerable while giving birth, which could lead to serious health consequences.
 A medical malpractice lawyer can work on your behalf to ensure your family receives the compensation needed to help care for your loved ones.

 The right medical malpractice lawyer will have years of experience, but they will also be compassionate towards your situation.
 Neinstein's medical malpractice lawyers are renown for their legal knowledge and they treat each case as if it was for a family member.
 Our medical malpractice lawyers want victims to have the best legal representation possible, while ensuring they're being well cared for.